daecazu/pokemonAPI/README.md

 This service allows to use a command to fetch information from pokemon API, that information is persisted on a database and can be retrive using and endpoint and filtering by name.

+## Pokemon fetch Commando

+you can use pokemon_fetch commando to retrieve information related to a pokemon chain-evolution, id must be an integer.

+`docker-compose -f compose-dev.yml run --rm django sh -c 'python manage.py pokemon_fetch {id}'`

 ## Local Server commands (DEV)

 **Adding Docker-compose File**